Guardians vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Yandy Diaz and the Tampa Bay Rays will meet Jose Ramirez and the Cleveland Guardians on Friday at Tropicana Field, at 6:40 PM ET.
+The Cleveland Guardians and Andres Gimenez take the field against Yandy Diaz and the Tampa Bay Rays on Saturday at Tropicana Field.

-The favored Rays have -200 moneyline odds against the underdog Guardians, who are listed at +165.
-The over/under is 8.5 runs for this matchup (with -115 odds to go over and -105 odds to go under).
+Oddsmakers list the Rays as -150 favorites on the moneyline, while giving the underdog Guardians +125 moneyline odds.
+The total is 8 runs for the contest (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.